supreme-energy/sses-drilling-dashaboard/README.md

 ### Static Deployments

 Serve the application with a web server such as nginx by pointing it at your `./dist` folder.
 Make sure to direct incoming route requests to the root `./dist/index.html` file so that the client application will be loaded; react-router will take care of the rest.
 If you are unsure of how to do this, you might find [this documentation](https://github.com/reactjs/react-router/blob/master/docs/guides/Histories.md#configuring-your-server) helpful.
 The Express server that comes with the starter kit is able to be extended to serve as an API and more, but is not required for a static deployment.

-## Thank You

-This project wouldn't be possible without help from the community, so I'd like to highlight some of its biggest contributors.
-Thank you all for your hard work, you've made my life a lot easier and taught me a lot in the process.

-* [Justin Greenberg](https://github.com/justingreenberg) - For all of your PR's, getting us to Babel 6, and constant work improving our patterns.
-* [Roman Pearah](https://github.com/neverfox) - For your bug reports, help in triaging issues, and PR contributions.
-* [Spencer Dixon](https://github.com/SpencerCDixon) - For your creation of [redux-cli](https://github.com/SpencerCDixon/redux-cli).
-* [Jonas Matser](https://github.com/mtsr) - For your help in triaging issues and unending support in our Gitter channel.

-And to everyone else who has contributed, even if you are not listed here your work is appreciated.